 Join us and find a church in the Parish of the Valley near you!
 Our congregations worship on Sundays at times from 8am to 7pm, and we will welcome you with warmth whether this is your first time or one thousandth time in church.
 Please see our service times page for more information or find the church near you.

-The Parish of the Valley came into being on June 1, 2018 when the clergy team was formally appointed to the Parish.
+The Parish of the Valley came into being on June 1, 2018 when our first shared clergy team was formally appointed to our parish.
 Our twelve congregations, and fifteen buildings, were formerly part of five distinct parishes that have now come together to share in ministry across our region.